ShashankSreep/engl396portfolio/Tasks/Code/sliderCode.md

          htmlOutput("text3")
          sliderInput("rng", "Choose the Years", value = c(1993, 1998), min = 1990, max = 2020)),
 ```
-a) If done correctly, when you rerun the application and navigate to the **Number One Albums** tab, the min and max range for the slider should be updated.
+If done correctly, when you rerun the application and navigate to the **Number One Albums** tab, the min and max range for the slider should be updated.

 # How to Update the Default Slider Range